aeon0/botty/README.md

  [advanced_options]             | Descriptions
 --------------------------------|---------------------------------------------
-pathing_delay_factor | A linear scaling factor, between 1 and 10, applied to pathing delays.
+pathing_delay_factor | A linear scaling factor, between 1 and 10, applied to pathing delays. template_threshold | Threshold to find templates used during pathing.

  [items]                        | Descriptions
 --------------------------------|---------------------------------------------
 item_type | 0: Item will not be picked up.
 1: Item will be picked up.
 2: Item will be picked up and a discord message will be sent.

 ## Support this project
-This project is free.
 Support it by contributing in any technical way, giving feedback, bug reports or submitting PRs.